How to Choose a Local SEO Agency or Consultant

 A local search specialist will also be up to speed with the latest Google My Business features, such as videos, Q&A, and Posts and know how to use these in a way that best suits your business and audience.

 A local SEO consultant should be a pro at citation building, local structured data markup and review management—which can make or break a local search presence.
 They should also have a few tricks up their sleeve when it comes to building local links.

 Once you have your local SEO agency shortlist, it’s time to start narrowing down the field.
 Every agency or consultant on your list must either specialize in local search only, your industry only or, at the very least, be able to demonstrate verifiable success in improving performance for local businesses.
 If you have any national agencies in the running, ask to see examples of their local search success relative to your area.

 Step 5: Read their reviews

-As we’ve already seen, reviews are an increasingly important part of local search so what better way to refine your shortlist than by turning the tables on your potential agency or consultant?
+As we’ve already seen, reviews are an increasingly important part of local search engine optimization services, so what better way to refine your shortlist than by turning the tables on your potential agency or consultant?